 Evaluation questions will be refined, and methodology selected with the consultant.
-The first step after hire will be working with AJWS staff in a learning and planning phase before finalizing the evaluation workplan.
-We expect that the design may include mixed methods, leveraging existing sources of data, both external and internal, as well as primary data collection with partners and staff.
+The first step after hire will be working with AJWS staff in a learning and planning phase before finalizing the evaluation workplan, including assessing the evaluability of different contribution claims.
 We look forward to the expertise of the evaluation consultant in aligning the most appropriate methodology and data sources with the evaluation questions and goals (and budget).
-Overall, we expect the evaluation planning and process to be highly collaborative and iterative.
+We expect the evaluation will focus on primary data collection with a range of stakeholders.